ipfs-shipyard/ipfs-cohost/README.md

 ### Prune

 Delete all snapshots but the last `n`.
-If `n` is not provided, all snapshots will be deleted.
+If `n` is not provided, all snapshots but the last one will be deleted.

 ```console
 $ ipfs-cohost prune [n]